Is My Child a Sociopath?

 4. Sociopathy exists on a spectrum: Sociopathy is a pool with a deep and shallow end.
 Remorseless criminals might be on one extreme and teens who lie compulsively on another.
 Again, a great portion of young people with addiction for example have engaged in antisocial behaviors like lying and stealing but do not meet criteria for antisocial personality outright.
 This means that more children demonstrate antisocial traits than is commonly believed.
 It also means your child is not likely on the extreme statistically.
 So take a deep breath.

-5. Elements of sociopathy can be genetic: Yikes!
-Wait, what are you saying about us?
+5. Elements of sociopathy can be genetic: Wait, what are you saying about us?
 When we move on to talking about the neuro-behavioral mechanisms of sociopathy, this will make much more sense.
 I am not suggesting that the identification of antisocial behaviors in one family means everyone else in the family tree is de facto antisocial.
-Traits vary in magnitude between generations and at other times can pop up out of nowhere.
+Traits vary in magnitude between generations and can pop up out of nowhere.
 For example, a family can have multiple members with not so meaningful sub-syndromal anxiety and a couple of members with intense, paralyzing obsessions or worries.